Vice-President (Administration) and University Registrar

 |Director(s), Student Business Services and HiQ and Library||

-QUT is an inclusive and safe educational environment and aims to contribute to the development and wellbeing of children and young people.
+QUT is an inclusive and safe environment in which all staff contribute to the development, learning, and wellbeing of children and young people.

 QUT is committed to ensuring the safety and wellbeing of all children and young people who interact with members of the University community and will: